rhdtownsend/gyre/docs/source/appendices/comp-ptrope.rst

 Composite Polytropes
 ********************

-Composite polytropes are an extension of standard :wiki:`polytrope <Polytrope>` models for stellar structure, to allow for discontinuities in the density :math:`\rho` and/or the polytropic index :math:`n`.
-This appendix lays out the mathematical formalism\ [#formalism]_ underpinning them; it is intended to complement the :ref:`build-poly` appendix, which describes how composite polytrope models can be built using the :program:`build_poly` executable.
+Composite polytropes are an extension of standard :wiki:`polytrope
+<Polytrope>` models for stellar structure, to allow for
+discontinuities in the density :math:`\rho` and/or the polytropic index :math:`n`.
+This appendix lays out the mathematical formalism\
+[#formalism]_ underpinning them, as implemented in the :ref:`build_poly tool <support-tools-build-poly>`.

 .. toctree::
   :maxdepth: 2